Elizabeth-dov/project_1/README.md

-# Project 1 - Interior Design Portfolio
+# Project 1 - Interior Design

 Welcome to the GitHub repository for Elizabeth Dov's Interior Design Portfolio.